Benefits of Hip Replacement Surgery

 If it is after 5 pm, go to your nearest emergency department.

-Today, total joints last 15–20 years depending on the amount of activity (demand) and your general health.
+Today, your hip replacement will last 15–20 years, depending on how active you are and your general health.
 You may need another surgery depending on how old you are and how much wear and tear you put on your total joint.

-When a total joint starts to wear out, we can often see changes on the x-ray before you feel symptoms.
-If we x-ray your joint every two years, we can better determine the need and time for another operation.
+You will continue to have X-rays every two years so we can monitor the joint.
+When it starts to wear out, we can often see changes on the X-ray before you feel symptoms.
+If we X-ray your joint every two years, we can better determine the need and time for another operation.